AustinJMann/tritondriver360/README.md

 1. Download `tritondriver.xex` from [here](https://github.com/AustinJMann/tritondriver360/releases/latest) and copy it to the console.
 2. Load it at runtime or add it to the plugin list in `launch.ini`.
-3. Connect Triton controllers with USB data cables, or connect the Proteus puck and power on its paired controllers.
+3. Connect Triton controllers over USB, or connect the Proteus puck and power on its paired controllers.

 Each connected Triton is registered as a virtual Xbox 360 controller when an